samuxyz/mongo-blog/tutorial-review.md

 ### Axios client

-Our client will have to make API calls to the server to perform operations on the database, this is why we installed `axios` at the beginning of this tutorial.
-It is now time to use it, however we can wrap inside a `http` library file and export it as a module:
+Our client will have to make API calls to the server to perform operations on the database.
+This is why we installed `axios` earlier.
+It is now time to use it.

+We will wrap it inside an `http` library file and export it as a module.
+We do this for two reasons:

 1. We need to take into account that making API calls in local is like calling a different server.
 As client and servers run on different ports, this is a completely different configuration compared to the deployment we will do on Koyeb later on.
 2. The HTTP object is exported along with the basic methods to call GET, POST, PUT and DELETE endpoints.